Roman conquest of the Iberian Peninsula: First campaign

-In 218 BC, the expeditionary force to Hispania reached Massalia (Marseilles) to discover that Hannibal was already on his way to Italy.
+In 218 BC, the expeditionary force to Hispania reached Massalia (Marseilles) only to discover that Hannibal was already on his way to Italy.
 Publius Cornelius Scipio sent 300 cavalry inland to locate Hannibal's forces.
 By this time, Hannibal was crossing the River Rhone.
 He sent 500 Numidian cavalry towards the Romans to ascertain their numbers and their intentions.
 The two clashed and the Romans won a bloody battle.
 Hannibal continued his journey to Italy.
 Scipio decided to return to Italy to fight Hannibal there and sent his brother, Gnaeus Cornelius Scipio Calvus, to Hispania with the bulk of the expeditionary force.
 Gnaeus landed at Emporion, (Empúries).
 Livy states that Gnaeus gained the support of the coastal peoples north of the Ebro by renewing old alliances and forming new ones.
 Several strong contingents were recruited from amongst them.
 Hanno, who was in charge of Carthaginian forces in Hispania, encamped near the Romans and offered battle.
 Gnaeus Scipio, who preferred to fight the two Carthaginian commanders separately (the other Carthaginian commander was Hasdrubal Barca) accepted.
 The result was the Battle of Cissa, which was fought near Tarraco (Tarragona).
 Hanno was defeated and lost 6,000 men while 2,000 of his men, including those who were guarding the camp, were taken as prisoners.
 The Romans seized the camp and looted the baggage left by Hannibal.
 Hanno and Indibilis, the chief of the Ilergetes whom Polybius described as "despot of all central Iberia and a strenuous supporter of the Carthaginians", were also captured.

 Hasdrubal, who had crossed the Ebro with 8,000 infantry and 1,000 cavalry to look for the Romans as soon as they landed, heard of Hanno's defeat.
-He took to the sea and he found the Roman fleet near Tarraco.
+He took to the sea, and he found the Roman fleet near Tarraco.
 Hasdrubal landed his cavalry, which found and killed many of the Romans who were foraging in the surrounding countryside and forced them back to their ships.
 He then withdrew across the Ebro before Gnaeus Scipio returned.
 The latter left a small garrison at Tarraco and took the fleet back to Emporiae.

 Hasdrubal then incited the Ilergetes, who had given Gnaeus Scipio hostages, to revolt.
 Their men ravaged the fields of the local Roman allies.
 Gnaeus Scipio came out of his winter camp and devastated the territory of the Ilergetes, drove them to their capital, Atanagrus, besieged it, subdued the Ilergetes and exacted hostages and money.
-He then attacked the Ausetani, near the Ebro, who were Carthaginian allies and ambushed the Lacetani, who had come to the assistance to their neighbours, killing 12,000 of them.
+He then attacked the Ausetani, near the Ebro, who were Carthaginian allies and ambushed the Lacetani, who had come to the assistance to their Neighbours, killing 12,000 of them.
 The siege of Atanagrus lasted for 30 days.
 After the chief of the Ilergetes fled to Hasdrubal, the town surrendered.
 Gnaeus Scipio established winter quarters in Tarraco.